cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 #### Block creation

-Certificates are conditionally added to a block, typically near the beginning of ending of a cool-down period.
+Certificates are conditionally added to a block, typically near the beginning or ending of a cool-down period.
 Such recording occurs if . . .

-1. There is no certificate seen (recorded) from two rounds ago
+1. There is no certificate seen (recorded) from two rounds ago,
-2. The last seen certificate is not expired
+2. The last seen certificate is not expired, and
-3. The last seen certificate is from a later round than the last certificate on chain
+3. The last seen certificate is from a later round than the last certificate on chain.

 ```agda
     needCert : RoundNumber → T → Maybe Certificate